 1. Prepare them for greeting situations.

-People respond better when there is some advance preparation.
+People respond better when you give them some advance preparation.

-When we led mission teams, I reviewed the plan with the team members so they knew what to expect to happen, and what they were expected to do.
+When we led mission teams, I reviewed the plan with the team members so they knew what to expect to happen, and what they were expected to do throughout the day.

-So do some rehearsing with your new greeter.
+Do some rehearsing with your new church greeter.
 Spend some extra time with them going over what is expected from them.

 2. Be a good role model

-Ask the shy person to serve along side of you.
+Ask the shy person to serve alongside you.
 Let them watch what you do.
 Let them observe.
 Use the opportunity to coach and encourage the person.

 3. Give them a small list of things they can say: